Best for:

 Nearby Thomas Dambo Troll Trails

-Other Thomas Dambo troll installations exist within driving distance.
+Other Thomas Dambo Troll installations exist within driving distance.

 Bernheim Forest in Kentucky features forest trails with the iconic large troll sculptures integrated naturally per usual.